 Lima Colonial & Modern Lima City Tour

-Visit both the colonial and modern sections of this "City of Kings".
-Colonial sites include the lovely Plaza de Armas with its cathedral and palace; and the exquisite Torre Tagle Palace, modern day seat of the Ministry of Foreign Affairs.
+Visit both the colonial and modern sections of the this "City of Kings".
+Colonial sites include the lovely Plaza de Armas with its cathedral and palace; and the exquisite Torre Tagle Palace, the modern-day seat of the Ministry of Foreign Affairs.
 In modern Lima drive through the exclusive residential areas of Miraflores and San Isidro.

 Evening dinner will be at the XVII Century Colonial mansion, Casa Hacienda Moreyra.
 Transportation from your hotel is included.
 (BD)

 Lima - Puerto Maldonado